Biden to discuss Venezuela sanctions with Colombia's Petro in White House talks -official | Politics

 Biden to discuss Venezuela sanctions with Colombia's Petro in White House talks -official

-Relations between neighbors Colombia and Venezuela have warmed since Petro's inauguration in August, with re-established trade between them.
-Maduro has celebrated moves by Bogota to organize an international conference on April 25 to promote resumption of talks between his Socialist government and opposition politicians.
+Relations between neighbors Colombia and Venezuela have warmed since Petro's inauguration in August, and Maduro has celebrated moves by Bogota to organize an international conference on April 25 to promote resumption of talks between his Socialist government and opposition politicians.
 The White House talks are aimed at renewing historically strong ties between Washington and Bogota and charting a new relationship with Colombia's first leftist president.
-The agenda will include not only Venezuela but anti-drug cooperation, regional migration and Petro's peace efforts with rebel groups.
+A wide-ranging agenda will also include anti-drug cooperation, regional migration, Petro's peace efforts with rebel groups as well as climate change.

-However, underscoring their differences, Petro said at the United Nations in New York earlier this week that the objective of the Venezuela conference he is organizing will be "more democracy, zero sanctions."
-The Biden administration has taken a positive view of Petro hosting such a conference but is waiting to see the details before it decides formally whether to attend and at what level, the official said.
+Petro said at the United Nations this week the objective of the Venezuela conference would be "more democracy, zero sanctions."
+The U.S. has expressed a positive view of the planned conference but is waiting for details to decide formally whether to attend and at what level, the official said.

-The Colombian government has said it expects officials from the U.S., Latin America and Europe but Maduro's government and the opposition will not be present.
-Anti-drug efforts are also expected to figure into Thursday's talks, the official said, another issue on which the Biden administration and Colombia's new leader have not always seen eye-to-eye.
+The Colombian government has said it expects officials from the U.S., Latin America and Europe but Maduro and the opposition will not be represented.
+Anti-drug efforts will also expected to figure into Thursday's talks, another issue on which the Biden administration and Colombia's leader, a former M-19 rebel, have not seen eye-to-eye.

-Petro has derided the U.S.-led war on drugs as a failure and called for a new international approach.
+Petro, whose country is a top cocaine producer, has derided as a failure what has long been considered a U.S.-led war on drugs, calling for a new international approach.
+The official said it was now a misnomer to call it a drug war, that the U.S. was pursuing a more "holistic response" and was looking for ways to "adapt to the priorities of his government."
 (Reporting By Matt Spetalnick in Washington; Additional reporting by Julia Symmes Cobb and Oliver Griffin in Bogota Editing by Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)